 An email from Steve at Jaz explained the latest delay in getting my engine onto the dyno test cell for running in and fine adjustment.

 When fitting the inlet manifolds, air boxes and air tubes onto the throttle bodies Steve noticed a difference in the diameter of the bores of one inlet manifold when compared to the other.
 Would you believe it?
 Two different inlet manifolds!!!

 It’s a RHD 911 2.2E Coupe manufactured in Oct 1970 and first registered through AFN in Isleworth in Jan 1971.

 I acquired it as a “project” in 1997 along with new wings, supposedly rebuilt engine, re-trimmed (leather) seats and other parts through Peter Andrews (Transend) who’d been tasked with finding me a 2.2 or 2.4 early 911 Coupe.

-The gearbox is an original 901 5 speed dogleg unit which provided a couple of years service before receiving an extremely necessary full rebuild by Steve at Jaz.
-Apart from the long reach – it’s a lovely gearbox to use with an unbelievably light clutch.
+The gearbox is an original 901 5-speed dogleg unit which provided a couple of years service before receiving an extremely necessary full rebuild by Steve at Jaz.
+Apart from the long reach between first and second gears – it’s a lovely gearbox to use with an unbelievably light clutch.
 Dogleg 1st initially took some getting used to but I haven’t reversed rapidly into anyone from a standing start yet!

 The suspension that came with the car was a an odd coil-over set up rather than the original self levelling system used on the E model.
 This was replaced with a more conventional Bilstein set-up at the end of the racing season from one of Steve’s (Jaz) race cars.
 New vented brake discs were fitted and the standard front brake callipers were upgraded to the alloy S units.
 I wonder how many E’s still have the self-levelling Boge set-up?